samuelcavendish/samuelcavendish.github.io/_posts/2022-03-11-injectable.md

 services.AddSingleton<IInterface, Implementation2>();
 ```

 Would result in `Implementation2` being retrieved when requesting IInterface.
-Injectable doesn't do any work to try and resolve this, that would be down to the user as Injectable has no way of determining the order.
+Injectable doesn't do any work to try and resolve this, that would be down to the user as Injectable has no way of determining the significance or order for the dependency.
 The multiple registration does however mean you can take advantage of desired multiple registrations e.g.

 ```
 [Inject]